-Parents should provide nappies, disposal bags, wipes, changing mat etc. and parents should be made aware of this responsibility.
-Schools are responsible for providing gloves, plastic aprons, a bin and liners to dispose of any waste.
+Parents should provide nappies, disposal bags, wipes, changing mat, change of clothing, etc. and parents should be made aware of this responsibility.
+Schools are responsible for providing gloves, plastic aprons, visors, masks and other PPE, a bin and liners to dispose of any waste.